casangi/vidavis/docs/source/index.rst

 Visibility Data Visualization
 =============================

-The :code:`vidavis` (VIsibility DAta VISualization) package provides graphical user interfaces to replace the :xref:`casa` MeasurementSet visibility plotters.
-This new generation of interfaces, which are implemented in Python, will be based on :xref:`bokeh` and will use web browsers for display.
+The :code:`vidavis` (VIsibility DAta VISualization) package provides applications with optional graphical user interfaces to replace the :xref:`casa` MeasurementSet visibility plotters.
+This new generation of applications, which are implemented in Python, will create plots based on :xref:`bokeh` and will use web browsers for display.

 There are two basic documentation sections.
 The primary section describes the applications that are provided by :code:`vidavis`.
 The second section describes